William Campbell

 1758.
 Aged 65 years.

-the william campbell self-carved grave marker in situe photographed january 2026
+The William Campbell self-carved grave marker in situ, photographed January 2026

-graphic of the campbell grave marker emphasizing the carved letters with dog and handheld knife
+Graphic of the Campbell grave marker emphasizing the carved letters with dog and hand holding a knife